Johnny-Gasbeck/Zentra/README.md

 ### Yearly Sales Trends

-• Average yearly revenue was $7M, growing at an average rate of 35.6%, while yearly orders averaged 27,000 with a growth rate of 22.3%, and AOV averaged $255 with a growth rate of 1.9%.
+• Average yearly revenue was $7M, growing at an average rate of 35.6%, yearly orders averaged 27,000 with a growth rate of 22.3%, and AOV averaged $255 with a growth rate of 1.9%.

 • 2020 marked the peak year, with $10M in sales and a $300 AOV, up from 3.9M in sales and a $230 AOV in 2019 — highlighting strong pandemic-driven demand.